 Before and After

 Magdalena and the photographer Giulia Maretti have been working together for a while now.
 In the images below they capture before and after scenes, of styled locations, to illustrate the impact of their role in the perception of space and how the impression we have from an image depends on it.

 In the “After” images, subtle changes balance the composition, creating a pleasant view of each room.
 The patterns and textures make sense together.
 “Before” images of the two spaces suggest clumsiness and neglect.
 The styled version creates mood, guides the eye, and evokes consistency which is a better way to present your brand.

-Set design takes you places
+The set design takes you to places

 What makes you buy a product is an idea that something works in your favour.
 Shops that are not inviting due to lack of window styling and wrong interior design decisions are missing out on passers-by every day.
 The same happens with your e-commerce website.
 Your audience will react well to high-quality product video and photography.

 If you think about going to Ikea, you recall the feeling of being in different houses with different stories.
 It’s all made for you to feel like that.
-The path you walk on, the signage, the little sets that allow you to explore different scenarios in every corner are what make the Ikea shop an experience some people thoroughly enjoy.
+The path you walk on, the signage, and the little sets that allow you to explore different scenarios in every corner are what make the Ikea shop an experience some people thoroughly enjoy.